 Don’t over exfoliate.

 Yes, we love exfoliation too but doing it wrong will do more harm than good.
 Exfoliation should be done only 2-3 times a week.
 For those who have sensitive skin, 1-2 times should be enough.
 The kind of exfoliator you use is also important.
 There are so many options out there: scrubs, loofahs, sponges, gloves, brushes and more.
-Choose a gentle loofah if your skin is sensitive.
+Try this gentle loofah if your skin is sensitive.
 Also, make sure to replace your loofahs regularly!
-This can be a breeding ground for bacteria and it shouldn’t stay on your shower for too long.
+This can be a breeding ground for bacteria and it shouldn’t stay in your shower for too long.
 Natural loofahs should be replaced monthly, while plastic ones should be replaced every two months.

 Moisturize while skin is still damp.